Parable of the Wedding Banquet (or Marriage Feast)

 Matthew 22:1–14

 This parable is similar in some ways to the Parable of the Great Banquet (Luke 14:15–24).
 But the occasions are different and the accounts have important distinctions.
-Today’s Parable of the Wedding Banquet is rather straight forward.
+Today’s Parable of the Wedding Banquet is rather straightforward.
 When put into context, there are a couple of simple-yet-crucial aspects of this story.

-First, this isn’t just any banquet.
-It’s not a backyard barbecue; it’s the royal wedding banquet of the king’s son.
+First, this isn’t just any banquet; it’s not a backyard barbecue; it’s the royal wedding banquet of the king’s son.
 Who in his or her right mind would refuse such an imperial invitation?
 And who would ever be the least bit presumptuous in such a setting?
 Nobody, that’s who, except for the people in this parable.

 Second, Matthew integrates into the last third of this parable the suggestion of a second parable, that of the Badly Dressed Guest.
 This complicates the story a bit, and it’s a vital element as to why the story suddenly changes gears at its two-thirds point of this story that ends badly.